-- 75. The 2022 average tariff for Open Cycle Gas Turbines (OCGTs) is R4.8/kWh.
-The OCGT tariff is 73% higher than the Applicant's tariff.
-This is due to the fact that diesel that is used for OCGTs is expensive. - 76.
+- 77. The 2022 average tariff for open cycle gas turbines (OCGTs) is R4.8/kWh.
+The OCGT tariff is 69% higher than the Applicant's tariff because the diesel is more expensive than the LNG. - 78.
 The 2022 average tariff for the Short-Term Power Purchase Programme (STPPP) is R1.3/kWh.
+The Applicant's tariff is 14% higher than the STPPP tariff because the project is dispatchable.